-10 Witchy Things to Do in April to Celebrate Spring Magic
+10 Witchy Things to Do in April - Simple Spring Rituals for Beginners

-10 Witchy Things to Do in April to Celebrate Spring Magic
+10 Witchy Things to Do in April - Simple Spring Rituals for Beginners

-Looking for magical ways to celebrate spring?
-April is full of witchy energy—think blooming flowers, cleansing rains, and fresh intentions.
+Looking for magickal ways to celebrate spring?
+April is full of witchy energy!
+Think blooming flowers, cleansing rains, and fresh intentions.
 Whether you're a beginner witch or a seasoned practitioner, this list of simple witchy things to do in April will help you connect with the season, honor nature, and bring a little magic into your everyday life.

 1. Plant Witchy Herbs

-Even if you don’t have a garden, a sunny windowsill will work too.
+Even if you don’t have a garden, a sunny windowsill works just fine.
 Try planting herbs like basil (for protection), lavender (for peace), or rosemary (for memory and clarity).

-Personal note: I once planted rosemary in a pot and promptly forgot to water it... so much for the memory help!
-I also planted mint in my garden, not knowing it would take over the whole thing!
+Personal note: I once planted mint in my garden, not knowing it would take over the whole thing!
 It was a huge surprise to this brown-thumbed gardener!

 2. Cleanse Your Space (Spring Witch Style)